nazdridoy/ngpt/docs/usage/cli_usage.md

 - When creating a new configuration, press Enter to use default values
 - For security, your API key is not displayed when editing configurations
 - When removing a configuration, you'll be asked to confirm before deletion

+#### Available CLI Configuration Options

+The list of options that can be set with `--cli-config` includes:

+##### General options (all modes):
+- `api-key` - API key for the service
+- `base-url` - Base URL for the API
+- `config-index` - Index of the configuration to use
+- `language` - Programming language for code generation
+- `max_tokens` - Maximum tokens in response
+- `model` - Model to use
+- `no-stream` - Disable streaming responses
+- `preprompt` - Custom system prompt
+- `prettify` - Enable markdown rendering
+- `provider` - Provider name to identify configuration
+- `renderer` - Markdown renderer to use
+- `stream-prettify` - Enable streaming with markdown rendering
+- `temperature` - Temperature setting (0.0-2.0)
+- `top_p` - Top-p parameter (0.0-1.0)
+- `web-search` - Enable web search capability

+##### Options for Git commit message mode:
+- `recursive-chunk` - Process large diffs in chunks with recursive analysis
+- `diff` - Path to diff file to use instead of staged changes
+- `chunk-size` - Number of lines per chunk when chunking is enabled
+- `analyses-chunk-size` - Number of lines per chunk for recursive analysis
+- `max-msg-lines` - Maximum number of lines in commit message before condensing
+- `max-recursion-depth` - Maximum recursion depth for message condensing
+- `message-context` - Context to guide AI generation

 #### Custom Configuration File